 The other major benefit is improved air quality.
 Plants can capture airborne pollutants such as ozone and particulate matter, effectively cleaning the air.
 With smog in cities becoming a global epidemic, transforming rooftops into spaces that help clean the air could offer great benefits.
 Furthermore, as a byproduct of their temperature-regulating function, green rooftops can also reduce greenhouse gas emissions from power plants through lower energy expenditure, which also contributes to improving air quality.

-Another area in which green roofs can help, especially places with severe flooding concerns, like the UK, is by reducing rainwater runoff.
+Another area in which green roofs can help, especially in places with severe flooding concerns like the UK, is by reducing rainwater runoff.
 The soil substrate of a green roof can absorb 25% to 90% of the rainwater that falls on it depending on the season (more in the summer when it is drier, and less in the winter when it is damp).
 This water is then absorbed by the plants and returns to the atmosphere by evapotranspiration instead of just draining into urban sewer systems.
 A 20 cm layer of substrate can hold between 10 and 15 cm of rainwater, reducing and delaying storm water runoff.

 Green roofs can also be used to grow fruit and vegetables.
 Rooftop vegetable gardens are becoming a craze in many cities around the world.
 They receive plenty of sunlight and, in the UK, also plenty of rain to grow many types of food.
 Producing food on our rooftops isn’t going to wean us off our reliance on industrial agriculture, but if we can start obtaining some of our vegetables and fruit from proximate sources (and what is closer than walking up a few steps?) it will help reduce our environmental impact and our carbon footprint.